atecon/install_gretl_ubuntu/README.md

 ### Get the **latest stable version**...
 ... source code [from here](https://sourceforge.net/projects/gretl/files/gretl/).
 Enter the latest stable version and download the correspondoing `*.tar.xz` file.
 Extract the tarball and proceed with the installation step.

-### Get the **latest version**...
+### Get the **latest version in progress**...
-... in progress via git.
+... via git.
+This approach uses the **bleeding-edge (probably unstable!)** latest state in development.
 In order to clone the gretl git repository, switch via the `cd` command to some folder where you manage git repos.
 For the following, I assume the directory is `$HOME/git`.
 Make sure 'git' is installed on your machine.
 If not so, run `sudo apt install git -y` in the terminal.

 Clone the offocial gretl repository:
 ```bash